OpenAI Codex CLI code review with GPT-5.2-Codex, CI/CD integration

 The skill fetches instructions or code from an external URL at runtime, and the fetched content directly controls the agent’s prompts or executes code.
 This dynamic dependency allows the external source to modify the agent’s behavior without any changes to the skill itself.

-Potentially malicious external URL detected (high risk: 0.90).
-The workflow and CI steps fetch and run external code at runtime—e.g., the GitHub Action reference uses: openai/codex-action@main (https://github.com/openai/codex-action) and the npm package install command (npm install -g @openai/codex) which are retrieved during job execution and will execute remote code and drive the Codex CLI prompts.
+Potentially malicious external URL detected (high risk: 0.80).
+The workflow examples fetch and execute external code at runtime — specifically the GitHub Action openai/codex-action@main (https://github.com/openai/codex-action) and the Codex CLI installed via npm (npm install -g @openai/codex, i.e., fetched from the npm registry) — which run remote code that controls the review prompts/execution.

 If you maintain this skill, you can claim it as your own.
 Once claimed, you can manage eval scenarios, bundle related skills, attach documentation or rules, and ensure cross-agent compatibility.